-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for GIST.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+It is important for people with a GIST to have their treatment plan determined by a medical team that specializes in sarcomas, as it has been shown that this improves a person's chances of survival.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors, including the type and stage of tumor, possible side effects, the patient’s preferences, and the patient’s overall health.
 The doctor will look at many factors to determine the best treatment, including the tumor’s:

 Number of dividing cells

 Whether the tumor ruptured, either on its own or as a result of surgery